gcurteanu/EPOSmachinekit/README.md

 ```

 - there is no IOCT for loopback in the Xenomai API as shipped with the Debian/MK packages.
-  This is easy to fix, the code block in the drivers/can_socket/can_socket.c
+  This is easy to fix, comment the code block in the drivers/can_socket/can_socket.c
 ```C
   {
     int loopback = 1;